comicrelief/engineering-handbook/code-delivery/hosting.md

 Azure is used to host our data warehouse (SSV) and it's backing data ingestion pipeline.

 ### Heroku
-We use heroku for Contentful preview environments for the Donation platform CMS elements.
+We use Heroku for Contentful preview environments for the Donation platform CMS elements.

 Deploys are triggered by webhooks from Contentful and via git commits to the master branch of the donation frontend.

 ### Netlify
-We use netlify to deploy pull request previews for all of our React frontend applications.
+We use Netlify to deploy pull request previews for all of our React frontend applications.

-### Platform.SH
+### Platform.sh
 Is use for the hosting of our Drupal sites and the pull request preview environments.
 We are currently in the process of phasing out the Drupal sites in favour of React applications that will be hosted on AWS S3.